 The development process on a GPU is vastly different from a CPU.
 A CPU has tens or hundreds of complex cores with the AMD Epyc 99655 having 192 cores and twice as many threads.
-To demonstrate how a modern CPU works Knuth (1999) introduced the MMIX architecture.
-It is a 64-bit CPU architecture containing many concepts and design decisions to compete with other CPUs on the market at that time.
-He provides the information in great detail and demonstrates the complexity of CPU architectures.
-Current CPUs are even more complex, and often contain features like sophisticated branch prediction among other things to achieve higher and higher performance.
+Current CPUs are complex, and often contain features such as sophisticated branch prediction among other things to achieve higher and higher performance.
 This makes a CPU perfect for handling complex control flows on a single program thread and even multiple threads simultaneously (Palacios & Triska, 2011).
 However, as seen in Section 2.2, this often is not enough.
 On the other hand, a GPU contains thousands or even tens of thousands of cores.
-For example, the GeForce RTX 50906 contains a total of 21 760 CUDA cores.
+For example, the GeForce RTX 50906 contains a total of 21760 CUDA cores.
 To achieve this enormous core count, a single GPU core has to be much simpler than a single CPU core.
 As described by Nvidia (2025b), a GPU designates much more transistors towards floating-point computations.
 This, however, results in less efficient integer arithmetic and control flow handling.
-There is also less Cache available per core and clock speeds are usually also much lower than those on a CPU.
-An overview of the differences of a CPU and a GPU architecture can be seen in Figure 2.1.
+There is also less Cache available per core and clock speeds are usually also much lower than those on a